Home to historic architecture, modern art and the ‘longest bar in the world’, Düsseldorf is more than its business exterior.

 Birmingham’s central location within the UK means it’s a great choice of airport wherever you’re flying to.
 We’ve also got loads of fantastic facilities to ensure the beginning of your trip is enjoyable and relaxing.

 For those driving to the airport we have 7 car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.
 If public transport is more convenient, options are plentiful.
-Birmingham International train station is just outside the airport, with the free and frequent Air Rail Link that takes passengers to the terminal in just two minutes.
+Birmingham International train station is just outside the airport, with the free and frequent Air-Rail that takes passengers to the terminal in just two minutes.
 You can also find public buses and coaches that travel from all over the country and drop you right at the airport.

 To make the most of the many amenities the airport provides, we recommend getting to the airport at least 2 hours before your flight to Düsseldorf.
 We’ve got lots of shops inside the terminal - great if you’ve forgotten any city break essentials.
 Boots is here to cater for any health and beauty necessities and WHSmith is your one stop shop for inflight entertainment.
 Fancy being pampered before your flight?
 Aerospa offers a variety of beauty treatments, all in under 15 minutes.